 Erin Sponaugle Scholarship Fund 2014 Established in honor of 2013–2014 West Virginia Teacher of the Year, this scholarship will help a graduate of, or a graduating senior from, a public high school in Berkeley County.
-Recipient must be a high school senior who plans to seek an education degree from Shepherd University, or be a junior or senior year education major at Shepherd University.
+The recipient must be a high school senior who plans to seek an education degree from Shepherd University or be a junior or senior year education major at Shepherd University.

 Dr. Gwen Steeley Memorial Scholarship Fund 2007 Roy and Gwen Steeley’s fund provides scholarships for Jefferson and Berkeley County graduates pursuing a teaching degree from a West Virginia college or university.

-Fulton L. Walker, Jr. Scholarship Fund 2016 Family members and friends of Fulton L. Walker, Jr. established this fund in his memory to honor his achievements on and off the football field and to help a Martinsburg High student with proven financial need attend West Virginia University.
-To help build the endowment, supporters of the scholarship are organizing a golf tournament and several other fundraising activities.
+Fulton L. Walker, Jr. Scholarship Fund 2016 Family members and friends of Fulton L. Walker, Jr. established this fund in his memory to honor his achievements on and off the football field.
+One Martinsburg High student and another Berkeley County Schools student with proven financial need and acceptance to West Virginia University will be awarded this scholarship in 2018.
+To help build the endowment, supporters of the scholarship organize a golf tournament and several other fundraising activities annually.

 West Virginia Wing – Civil Air Patrol Cadet Scholarship Fund 2016 Martinsburg native Dennis D. Barron established this fund to provide scholarship assistance to members of the Civil Air Patrol Cadet Program in West Virginia.
-Priority will be given to Civil Air Patrol Cadets from the Martinsburg Squadron who are unlikely to receive the West Virginia Promise or other scholarships.
+Priority will be given to Civil Air Patrol Cadets from the Martinsburg Squadron.

 George Whitehair Scholarship Fund 2013 Seniors from Martinsburg High School receive financial support from this fund that was established to honor a much-beloved former Martinsburg High School principal.

-The Woods Scholarship Fund 2002 To promote and support public education, The Woods Resort established this fund to provide scholarships to Hedgesville High School and Berkeley Springs High School graduates with financial need.
+The Woods Scholarship Fund 2002 To promote and support public education, The Woods Resort established this fund to provide scholarships to Hedgesville High School and Berkeley Springs High School graduates with financial needs.

-Wurzburg Family Scholarship Fund 2008 This Legacy gift created by Gretchen Wurzburg will provide scholarships to Jefferson or Berkeley county students with significant financial need and good GPA.
+Wurzburg Family Scholarship Fund 2008 This Legacy gift created by Gretchen Wurzburg will provide scholarships to Jefferson or Berkeley county students with significant financial needs and good GPA.

-Mary Morrow Van Metre Yoe Scholarship Fund 2005 Set up by her grandson, Robert Yoe, this fund helps Martinsburg High School students study nursing at West Virginia University.
+Mary Morrow Van Metre Yoe Scholarship Fund 2005 Set up by her grandson, Robert Yoe, this fund helps Martinsburg High School graduates study nursing at West Virginia University.